StructVarGA/polledHiC/workplans/July3rdweek.md

-1. Influence of the provided restriction and ligation motif on the HiC-Pro pipeline
+1. Influence of the provided restriction and ligation motifs on the HiC-Pro pipeline
    - Try for example the Maison motifs on data produced using the Arima protocol
    - Check the impact of this misspecification on the MultiQC diagnostics